bwoodsend/polycotylus/docs/source/example-gui/index.rst

         # Note the lack of quotes around %u.
         Exec: dumb_text_viewer %u

-If you build and install the package now, it should now appear in your desktop's applications menus.
+If you build and install the package now, it should appear in your desktop's applications menu.
 For example, in XFCE's Whisker menu, it looks like this:

 .. image:: initial.jpg